Sports

 Tom Brady will again have to go without Julian Edelman to start the season.

-This time, his fellow TB12 client won’t be missing time because of his ACL but rather testing positive for PED during rehab that led to his return to OTAs this spring.
+This time, his fellow TB12 client won’t be missing time because of his ACL but rather testing positive for a PED during rehab that led to his return to OTAs this spring.

 On Thursday, Brady held his first media availability since returning to official training activities for mandatory minicamp.